okeeffed/dennisokeeffe-blog/content/blog/2020-07-05-learning-a-new-language-tips.md

 ## Become familiar with the languages documentation

-> “Give me six hours to chop down a tree and I will spend the first four sharpening the ax.”
+> "Give me six hours to chop down a tree and I will spend the first four sharpening the ax."

 Abraham Lincoln was quoted for the above, and it is certainly sage advice.
 Before getting too deep into learning a language, become familiar with the language’s official resources.